 There are so many beautiful ways that we can connect to nature through food

 Below I have included a list of ways we can reconnect with nature through food.
-Take note of how many of these things you already do.
-Then pick three additional things to start doing today.
+Take note of how many of these things you already do, then pick three additional things to start doing today.
 Lets enjoy food again, naturally.

 - Buy organic fruits and vegetables